- Stamford Library

 - In 1913, Stamford was home to a Territorial Force: 4th Battalion, Linconshire Regiment, Company D, which had its armoury at 43 High Street.
 Captain Leonard H. P. HART commanding; Colour-Sergt.
 George PICK was the instructor.
 The web page author believes Ctn.
 HART was born in Stamfoird circa 1885.

 - From 1901 thru 1913, Lieut.-Col. Harry Holmes COSTOBADIE of the Royal Horse Artillery lived at the Hermitage on the High street in St, Martin's parish.
-Born in Suffolk county, he died in 1924.
+Born in Suffolk county, he was retired from the Army and died in August, 1924.

 - In 1913, Lieut.-Col. Lord William CECIL, C.V.O. and Groom-in-Waiting to Queen Victoria, resided in Stamford, although his home was in London.